People always think I’m joking. But I am a serious man.

 In 2013, Golia opened Chalet, a speakeasy in the heart of Hollywood.
 The club rapidly became a local legend, attracting an extraordinary crowd of artists, curators, designers, poets, and celebrities.
 Presented by the artist as an architectural tool for community building, it operated for more than eighteen months in its original location before moving to the Nasher Sculpture Center in Dallas for six additional months.
 In 2016, after a grand finale with marching bands and fireworks, a curtain bearing the Looney Tunes sign-off—“That’s all Folks!”—dropped to seal the establishment’s door forever.

 For this exhibition, Golia has engineered a surreal “sculptural happening” by choreographing a set of objects and incidents to create a singular experience that seems to unfold outside of time.
-A ball spiraling around a roulette wheel signals the start of an adventure in which the only stable reference is the presence of a certain human element in the gallery’s lobby.
+A ball spiraling around a roulette wheel signals the start of a unique adventure.
 Viewers witness, in rhythmic sequence, a biological occurrence, an instance of extreme weather, and an object coming to a catastrophic end—events that together form a living tableau in constant motion.
 Golia’s exhibition regenerates itself from moment to moment, suggesting that repetition and renewal might give rise to heightened sculptural presence.

 6–24 Britannia Street

 In the interest of public health, please read the new guidelines for visiting the Britannia Street gallery.